 Chronic stress can negatively alter immune system responses, making you more likely to get sick.
 Identify your personal stress reduction strategies and practice them regularly.
 Massage, in fact, has been shown to decrease levels of cortisol and increase activity of the parasympathetic nervous system, which acts automatically to calm the body and brain during stress.
-Sign up today and join us for our Virtual Massage for Family & Friends workshop this winter.
+Sign up today and join us for our Virtual Massage for Family & Friends workshop from the comfort of your home.

 Sleep has a major influence on immune function, so it is essential to get plenty of sleep, aim for 7-9 hours.
 Practice good sleep hygiene and maintain consistent sleep hours—turn off screens, ensure the room is cool, quiet, and dark, and set a reminder to help yourself go to bed on time.